Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation: Experiments

 \section{Experiments}

 We train unsupervised separation models using MixIT on two large datasets of 10-second clips extracted from in-the-wild audio containing a wide variety of different source classes: YFCC100m~\cite{thomee2016yfcc100m}, containing about 1600 hours of audio, and AudioSet~\cite{AudioSet}, containing about 5800 hours.
 Each clip is annotated with semantic class labels describing the sound events contained therein.
 All models are fine-tuned from a baseline checkpoint trained only with the MixIT loss.
 The Adam optimizer \cite{kingma2014adam} was used with batch size 256 and learning rate $10^{-3}$ on 4 Google Cloud TPUs (16 chips).
 Exhaustive MixIT is used for $M \leq 8$, and efficient MixIT otherwise\footnote{For $M$ of 4 and 8, we ran experiments with efficient MixIT, and did not observe any significant difference compared to using the exhaustive MixIT.}.
+Average wall-clock time for 300k steps was M=4: 1.5 days, M=8: 2.5 days, and M=16: 3 days.
 For YFCC100m, we initialize from a checkpoint trained to 1M steps and fine-tune for an additional 300k steps using various losses.
 For AudioSet, we use a checkpoint trained to 3.7M steps and fine-tune using early stopping.
-To apply classification losses, we feed the separation outputs into a pretrained ResNet-18 AudioSet classifier that processes 3-second waveform inputs with a simple learned front end~\cite{sainath2015}.
-We found it necessary to jointly train the classifier when using the cosine-similarity loss (\ref{eq:cos}), but that it could be held fixed when using the soft-OR and soft-XOR losses alone.
+To apply classification losses, we feed the separation outputs into a pretrained ResNet-18 AudioSet classifier that processes waveform inputs with a simple learned front end~\cite{sainath2015}.
+We found it necessary to jointly train the classifier when using the cosine-similarity loss (\ref{eq:cos}), but that it could be held fixed when using soft-OR and soft-XOR losses alone.
+To fit separation and classification networks into memory, we used 3-second clips.